noriakis/software/docs/stana/06-analysis.md

 <img src="06-analysis_files/figure-html/app9-2.png" width="768" />
 Of these, cysteine and methionine metabolism pathway is interesting as the pathway is reported to be related to the species.
 The KEGG PATHWAY scheme of the pathway is plotted by ggkegg (For group comparison, use `plotKEGGPathway`.
 The returned object is ggplot object and the users can modify the visualization by stacking the layers).

-The left-side is abundance for factor 1 and right side is factor 2.
+The colors in the nodes of left-side is abundance for factor 1 and right side is factor 2.

 ```r